Contents

 Before defining the microcontroller, it’s vital to note that it differs from the microprocessor (which we’ll discuss later in the article).

 Additionally, the microcontroller is also an Embedded Controller.
-And it’s because the device alongside the supporting circuitry goes into the appliance it controls.
+And it’s because the device, alongside the supporting circuitry, goes into the appliance it controls.

 You can find microcontrollers in many devices or applications that display data, measure, control, store, or calculate.
-Interestingly, the Automobile Industry tops the list for the biggest microcontroller users.
+Interestingly, the Automobile Industry tops the list of the biggest microcontroller users.
 After all, vehicles need the device for engine control and regulating other systems.

 Another area where microcontrollers are common is in consumer electronics.
 So, you can find microcontrollers in ovens, digital cameras, DVD players, etc. Test and measuring equipment also use microcontrollers, e.g., function generators, multimeters, etc.

-Microcontrollers Basics– How Does the Microcontroller Work?
+How Does the Microcontroller Work?

 For instance, a TV’s microcontroller works by getting input from the remote control.
 Then, it delivers the output on the TV screen.